xuset/planktos/README.md

 If the browser does not have service worker support than everything goes over http like it would without planktos.

-Planktos is still early on in developement, and is not recomended for production use yet.
+Planktos is still early on in development, and is not recommended for production use yet.
 Some issues that are holding back production use are:
  * Cannot selectively download files within a torrent; the entire torrent is downloaded.
 This is fine for small sites but this will get out of hand quick with larger sites.
  * No streaming support.
 The requested file must be downloaded in it's entirety before it can be displayed to the user.
 Currently only chrome supports streaming from the service worker while Firefox has an [open issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1128959) for it.

 ## Developing

 To hack on planktos, this process seems to work well: